 250 Copper Pieces

-A set of good quality clothes, boots, a hat, cloak, belt, and a leather shoulder bag (the shoulder bag will hold one square foot of goods weighing up to twenty pounds)
+A set of good quality clothes, boots, a hat, cloak, belt, and a leather shoulder bag (the shoulder bag will hold one cubic foot of goods weighing up to twenty pounds)

 A long knife (comparable to a standard Dagger)